 Do you remember your parents telling you to drink more milk to build strong bones?

-If you’ve been relying only on calcium in food for bone health, you’ve been missing out on a key ingredient for strengthening bones and preventing osteoporosis – weight-bearing exercise.
+If you’ve been relying only on calcium and vitamin D in food for bone health, you’ve been missing out on a key ingredient for strengthening bones and preventing osteoporosis – weight-bearing exercise.

 Weight-bearing exercise is important for everyone, whether your bone density is normal or you have signs of osteoporosis.